Errors and Limits

 | Windows | WebView2 Runtime must be installed. |

-| Linux | WebKitGTK 4.1 must be installed and the runner must use GtkOverlay. |
+| Linux | WebKitGTK 4.1 must be installed.
+The plugin installs its GtkOverlay automatically for the standard Flutter runner. |

 | OHOS | Requires OHOS Flutter SDK and ArkWeb behavior can vary by API level. |